 Q: How will you ensure social distancing is practiced on the bus?

 A: Students will be spaced apart on the buses with the majority of our regular size buses only transporting 20-30 students at a time (with their masks on).
 Buses will be scheduled at 50% capacity or less.
-Siblings/members of the same household will be seated together when appropriate.
+Siblings./members of the same household will be seated together.
+Non-household members may also be assigned to sit together depending on ridership.

 Q: How will you ensure social distancing is practiced at the bus stop?